Quality Farm Fresh Eggs from Maple Meadow Farm in Vermont

 In 1946 George E.'s father George C. (We have lots of George's, bear with me) bought the farmstead.
 At the time it consisted of a house, a small barn and a few acres of land.
 George C. was a school bus driver and married Lois, a local school teacher in 1947.
 To supplement their income they decided to raise a few hens.
 They started with 200 hens and delivered eggs, milk and Lois's homemade cottage cheese around the Lake Dunmore area on a bicycle.
 Over the years they have tried all aspects of the poultry industry, broilers, breeders, hatching eggs and for several years catering large chicken BB-Q's all over the state.
 Eventually the basic shell egg won out and that's where the farm's energy goes today.

 Today, the hens have multiplied and the bicycle has been replaced by several trucks traveling to restaurants, schools, supermarkets, bakeries, distributors and small Mom & Pop stores from Bennington to Barre and Ticonderoga to Bethel.
-The neat, clean farm houses 65,000 laying hens and 20,000 pullets being grown for replacements.
+The neat, clean farm houses 65,000 laying hens.
 In 1954 a sugar orchard was purchased and Maple Syrup was added to the production schedule.
-Including the four family members (brother-in-law Jon has been with us for almost 40 years) working at the farm, we have a total of 11 employees.
-George C. is 84 years old this summer.
-He still does most of the errands and checks in daily making sure things are what they should be.
+Including the four family members (brother-in-law Jon has been with us for over 40 years) working at the farm, we have a total of 11 employees.

 "From the beginning we have always made producing quality fresh shell eggs our priority and have hundreds of satisfied customers to show for it.
 We provide excellent product and delivery services to our many wholesale egg accounts, from Supermarkets to Mom & Pop grocery stores and from Fine Restaurants to College and School dining programs."